syncfusion-content/windowsforms-docs/WindowsForms/Radial-Gauge/Radial-Gauge.md

 ---
 layout: post
-title: Radial-Gauge | WindowsForms | Syncfusion
+title: Radial Gauge in Windows Forms Radial Gauge control | Syncfusion
-description: Radial Gauge helps to visualize numerical values on a circular scale.
-It supports pointers, ranges, annotations, etc.
+description: Learn about Radial Gauge support in Syncfusion Windows Forms Radial Gauge (Gauge) control and more details.
 platform: WindowsForms
 control: Gauge
 documentation: ug
 ---

-# RadialGauge
+# Radial Gauge in Windows Forms Radial Gauge (Gauge)

 [RadialGauge](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Gauge.RadialGauge.html) enables you to see a single numerical value mapped against a range of colors that may have a particular business meaning or business logic.
 As the value changes over time, the gauge pointer changes position within this range.